-Multiple manufacturers.
-Today, there are multiple asphalt shingle manufacturers to choose from, including Owens Corning, CertainTeed, GAF, Malarkey, IKO, and Tamko, just to name a few.
+Today, there are multiple asphalt shingle manufacturers to choose from, including Owens Corning, Tamko, GAF, CertainTeed, Malarkey, and IKO, just to name a few.

 Easy access.
 You can walk into any Lowe’s or Home Depot, or just about any other hardware store, and purchase asphalt shingles.
 There are probably asphalt shingles at your local used building supply company, such as Uncle Benny’s Building Supplies or Habitat for Humanity ReStore.

-Although Owens Corning has a shingle recycling program, there is not an asphalt shingle recycling center anywhere in our area :-(.
-The closest company we found that accepts old asphalt shingles for recycling is in Kansas.
-As a result, all torn-off shingles in your area get buried in your local landfill.
+Although Owens Corning has a shingle recycling program, there is not an asphalt shingle recycling center anywhere in our area 🙁 The closest company we found that accepts old asphalt shingles for recycling is in Kansas.
+As a result, all torn-off shingles in Northern Colorado get buried in the local landfills.
+This is a big problem.

-This is a big one.
-Asphalt shingles don’t last last as long as stone-coated metal shingles, or any metal roofing, for that matter.
+Another big problem is that asphalt shingles don’t last last as long as stone-coated metal shingles, or any metal roofing, for that matter.
 Your common, average architectural asphalt shingles last around 30 years.
 3-tab shingles, 15-20 years.
 Stone-coated metal shingles, on the other hand, easily last more than twice this long – 50-70 years or more.

 Stone-coated metal shingles are more resistant to hail.
 In fact, Decra, one of our suppliers, shot their metal shingles with an ice cannon and it barely dented it 🙂